lyonel2017/jasmin-doc/source/tools/jasmin2ec.md

+# Easycrypt extraction

 The Jasmin compiler is formally proven in Coq, this means that we have a formal proof ensuring that it preserves the semantics of safe programs.
 But how can we prove that a source Jasmin program satisfies properties that will be preserved by the compiler?
 To that end, the compiler allows to extract Jasmin program to an equivalent EasyCrypt model.
 This extraction is correct on safe programs.
-# Command line for extraction
+## Command line for extraction
 The command to extract EasyCrypt programs is the following:

           jasminc -ec funname -oec ecFileName jasminFileName